Actindo-AG/Documentation/POS/Integration/03_ConfigurePrinter.md

 [comment]: <> (Need more information about the APS)

-To print receipts, invoices, shift summaries etc., you must configure a printer for POS to print receipts, invoices, shift summaries, etc.
+You must configure a printer for POS to print receipts, invoices, shift summaries, etc.

 #### Prerequisites